adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

-	On the other hand, using a wrapper, or a facade, allows you to completely abstract away the differences, with the flexibility to provide a solution relevant to the context of your problem with a alternative and better and simpler method signature etc.
+	On the other hand, using a wrapper, or a facade,

 	So in short, don't stop abstracting these browser differences away.
 New APIs are great, make use of them, detect, test and write a facade, enhance from there.
 Don't exacabate the problem of browser bugs by increasing the chance of creating and working around more of them.